Representation theorems for nonvariational solutions of the Helmholtz equation: Preliminaries and notation

 \section{Preliminaries and notation}

 Unless otherwise specified, we assume throughout the paper that

 where ${\mathbb{N}}$ denotes the set of natural numbers including $0$.
-If $X$, $Y$ and $Z$ are normed spaces, then ${\mathcal{L}}(X,Y)$ denotes the space of linear and continuous maps from $X$ to $Y$ and ${\mathcal{L}}^{(2)}(X\times Y, Z)$ denotes the space of bilinear and continuous maps from $X\times Y$ to $Z$ with their usual operator norm (cf.~\textit{e.g.}, \cite[pp.~16, 621]{DaLaMu21}). $I$ denotes the identity map. $|A|$ denotes the operator norm of a matrix $A$ with real (or complex) entries, $A^{t}$ denotes the transpose matrix of $A$.
+If $X$, $Y$ and $Z$ are normed spaces, then ${\mathcal{L}}(X,Y)$ denotes the space of linear and continuous maps from $X$ to $Y$ and ${\mathcal{L}}^{(2)}(X\times Y, Z)$ denotes the space of bilinear and continuous maps from $X\times Y$ to $Z$ with their usual operator norm (cf.~\textit{e.g.}, \cite[pp.~16, 621]{DaLaMu21}). $I$ denotes the identity map. ${\mathrm{Im}}$ and ${\mathrm{Ker}}$ denote the image (or range) and the kernel (or null space) of an operator, respectively. $|A|$ denotes the operator norm of a matrix $A$ with real (or complex) entries, $A^{t}$ denotes the transpose matrix of $A$.